 Fractional Odds

 Fractional odds are written as two numbers, like 5/1 or 1/2.
-To put into picture, 5/1 means you win ₦5 for every ₦1 you stake.
+To put it into perspective, 5/1 means you win ₦5 for every ₦1 you stake.

 To make them easier to understand, you can convert them to decimal odds.
 The formula is: